thiagohersan-www/thiagohersan.com/_posts/2017-03-01-xidxdx-lxdx.md

 {% include swipebox.html prefix="cidade_lida0" %}

 ### Queer Lida
-The same system/ritual was used to create alternative readings of the [Cidade Queer Reader](http://www.edicoesaurora.com/cidade-queer-uma-leitora/){:targte="_blank"} publication.
+The same system/ritual was used to create alternative readings of the [Cidade Queer, a Reader](http://www.edicoesaurora.com/cidade-queer-uma-leitora/){:targte="_blank"} publication.
 Rather than using affective points on a map, the software uses an algorithm to identify common themes between texts based on words, phrases and rhythms.
 Using these points in common, the algorithm draws paths of nonlinear interactions within the texts.

 ![](/assets/projects/xidxdx-lxdx/queer_lida07.jpg)